-Caring for the dogs, cats, and pocket pets of Athens, GA and beyond
+Caring for the dogs and cats of Athens, GA and beyond

-Gaines School Animal Hospital is a full-service Veterinary Clinic for small animals, mainly dogs and cats.
-We also treat rabbits, ferrets, and even pocket pets, such as rats, guinea pigs, and chinchillas.
+Gaines School Animal Hospital is a full-service Veterinary Clinic for dogs and cats.

 Your pet’s ongoing care is more important than you think.
 From their first visit to their senior years, we’ll put together a comprehensive health plan built just for them.